Somerset Council, emergency services and key partners continue joint response effort

 Weather forecast

-Forecast is remains unsettled, no significant rain overnight (Friday into Saturday), nothing significant expected over the weekend, however, yellow warning is in place Monday through to Tuesday with the potential for 10-20 mm.
+Forecast is remains unsettled, no significant rain overnight (Friday into Saturday), nothing significant expected over the weekend, however, yellow warning is in place Monday through to Tuesday with the potential for 10 to 20 mm.

 Outlook for Sunday to Tuesday: Drier on Sunday with low cloud and fog lingering for some, although most seeing the sunshine break through.
 Increasingly unsettled early next week with yellow weather warning for rain Monday into Tuesday.